PDA personal use app list

 - Migrate : An alternative to Titanium Backup, it backs up data in a TWRP-flashable zip.

-- Titanium Backup : The ye olde backup app that just works.
+- Titanium Backup : The ye olde backup app that just works (at least back in Pie).
 However, it's closed source, has questionable permissions such as phone & contacts, & locks some features behind a "Pro" paywall with Goolag license checking (license key without Goolag is available, though it requires PayPal).

-- Seedvault : An open source backup tool made by Calyx, it has made its way to various ROMs, though mostly Lineage-based ones.
+- Seedvault : An open source backup tool made by Calyx, it has made its way to various ROMs' /system/priv-app folder.
 Haven't used this one yet, so I can't say how reliable this is yet.
+Doesn't seem to need root, as it seems to be primarily aimed at users running locked bootloaders.

 Neo Backup